I-10 Twin Span Bridge: Current Twin Span (2009–present)

 Following the extensive damages from Hurricane Katrina, it was decided that the old Twin Spans were too vulnerable to storm surge and that the long-term solution would be to construct two new taller spans.
 Ground was broken on July 13, 2006, on the project, which constructed two new bridges 300 ft east of the old spans.
 This $803 million project constructed two three-lane bridges 30 ft above the surface of Lake Pontchartrain, with an 80 ft high rise near Slidell.
 Each span is 60 ft wide, consisting of three 12 ft lanes, and 12 ft shoulders on each side.

 The wider bridges eliminated the bottlenecking that occurred at both ends of the old bridges and also are able to accommodate 50 percent more traffic than the old twin spans, according to the Louisiana Department of Transportation and Development.
 The current bridges also feature traffic cameras and electronic message boards to alert motorists of any potential problems on the bridge, much like the Lake Pontchartrain Causeway bridge.

+The original twin span bridges were demolished following the opening of the new bridges.
+A small portion of the original twin span bridges near the northern end were preserved, and are now used as a fishing pier.